a2stuff/a2d/res/notes/testplan.md

 ## Run Basic Here

 * Configure a system with a RAMCard.
 Launch DeskTop, ensure it copies itself to RAMCard.
 Ensure BASIC.SYSTEM is present on the boot volume.
-Launch DeskTop.
 Open a window.
 Apple Menu > Run Basic Here.
 Verify that BASIC.SYSTEM starts.

 ## Joystick